alessandrosebastianelli/EarlyDetection-of-VolcanicEruptions/README.md

-# EarlyDetection-of-VolcanicEruptions
+# Early Detection of Volcanic Eruptions

 # !!!
 Repository under preparation !!!

-The dataset will be uploaded soon
+# !!!
+The dataset will be uploaded soon !!!

-Cite our article:
+Cite our paper:

     @article{Hyperscout1,
       author = {Pietro Di Stasio and Alessandro Sebastianelli and Gabriele Meoni and Silvia Liberata Ullo},